Impact

 The Point Solution

-Since 2002, Point has awarded 500+ scholarships making it the nation’s largest scholarship-granting organization for LGBTQ students of merit.
-Point alumni include elected officials, doctors, scientists, filmmakers, authors, lawyers, academics, business professionals and entrepreneurs.
+In 21 years, Point has awarded LGBTQ students a total of $50 million.
+This makes Point the nation’s largest scholarship-granting organization for LGBTQ students.
+Point alumni include elected officials, doctors, scientists, filmmakers, authors, lawyers, academics, business professionals, and entrepreneurs.

 The Point Solution

-Since 2002, Point has awarded 500+ scholarships making it the nation’s largest scholarship-granting organization for LGBTQ students of merit.
-Point alumni include elected officials, doctors, scientists, filmmakers, authors, lawyers, academics, business professionals and entrepreneurs.
+In 21 years, Point has awarded LGBTQ students a total of $50 million.
+This makes Point the nation’s largest scholarship-granting organization for LGBTQ students.
+Point alumni include elected officials, doctors, scientists, filmmakers, authors, lawyers, academics, business professionals, and entrepreneurs.

 Scholar Studies